 Handling Allegations of Misconduct Policy

 Pedagogical Perspective (PedPer) (eISSN: 2822-4841) takes allegations of research and publication misconduct seriously.
-We follow a fair, confidential, and evidence-based process aligned with COPE-oriented best practices to protect the integrity of the scholarly record and the rights of all parties.
+The journal follows a fair, confidential, and evidence-based process aligned with COPE best practices — including the use of COPE flowcharts — to protect the integrity of the scholarly record and the rights of all parties.

 1) Scope: What We Consider Misconduct